READING COMPREHENSION AND ESSAY WRITING

 FORMAT FOR A FOUR-PARAGRAPH ESSAY

 PARAGRAPH 1 OF THE BODY OF THE ESSAY: Discuss the choice Jake Edwards makes in the novel and how that choice impacts his life.
 Give 2 to 3 supporting details from the text.
+Citing excerpts from the text, using MLA style, strengthens your position.

 PARAGRAPH 2 OF THE BODY OF THE ESSAY: Describe a choice you’ve made in your life and how that choice affected your life.
 Explain what the choice was, how and why you made your choice, and how that choice impacted your life.
 Use 2 to 3 examples or details to support your answer.
+Citing excerpts from the text, using MLA style, strengthens your position.

 CONCLUDING PARAGRAPH: Restate what you want the reader to remember.
 You can do this by restating or paraphrasing your thesis statement.